-At Key Stage 3, students study Drama for 1 hour per fortnight.
-The subject focuses on developing students’ confidence, public speaking skills, team work & communication skills and performance ability.
+In year 7 & 8, Drama study focuses on developing students’ confidence, public speaking skills, teamwork & communication skills and performance ability.
 Each lesson, students will develop the ability to discuss current affairs with sensitivity, develop and demonstrate the skill of empathy and explore what it means to be human.
 Students will be assessed on a different element of Drama and Theatre once per term.

 - The Drama Toolkit: Students create, explore, rehearse and perform their own character monologues, developing their confidence and public speaking skills.